The quiff with beard look combines a timeless yet fashionable hairstyle with facial hair that can accentuate a man’s most striking features.

-4. Neat Quiff With Heavy Stubble
+4. Neat Quiff With Light Stubble

 This quiff is neat but not conservative.
-It allows for a man to express a sense of his personality without needing to ruffle any feathers at the workplace.
+It allows a man to express a sense of his personality without needing to ruffle any feathers at the workplace.

-Without heavy stubble, then a neat quiff can run the risk of creating a clean-cut impression.
-Adding the heavy stubble to a neat quiff instead creates a cultured, smart look that will suit men of all ages.
+Without stubble, then a neat quiff can run the risk of creating a clean-cut impression.
+Adding the stubble to a neat quiff instead creates a cultured, smart look that will suit men of all ages.

 There’s no need for constant visits to the barber with this quiff either.
 A scissor cut is usually favored on the sides and back with a smart quiff like this one, which means that the hair can grow out more naturally than with an undercut or fade.

 To keep your stubble looking healthy then you should treat it with a beard oil each morning after showering.

 Make sure to shave the stray hairs on your cheeks.
 It’s important to shave beneath the neckline so that it stays as neat as your quiff.

 5. Textured Quiff With Short Boxed Beard